 If you try to use a speed sensor, cadence sensor, heart rate monitor, or foot pod from Garmin with your Apple TV you will have a problem.
 Most of these are ANT+ devices, and the Apple TV can only connect to Bluetooth devices.

-Yes, there are ANT+ to Bluetooth bridges (CABLE and the Viiiiva HRM), but the simplest and cleanest solution is to get Bluetooth enabled sensors to replace your ANT+ only sensors.
+Yes, there are ANT+ to Bluetooth bridges ( and the ), but the simplest and cleanest solution is to get Bluetooth enabled sensors to replace your ANT+ only sensors.
 Maybe something to put on your Christmas wish list?

 Ride Ons and View Other Riders

 You have to use Zwift Companion on a iOS/Android device to give ride ons and view other users.
 It was possible to do it with the Apple TV remote until late in the beta period but the functionality was removed–it simply never worked very well to perform these actions with the remote.

 So far there is only one way to get custom workouts on Apple TV: Use TrainingPeaks.

 You add a workout to your calendar in TrainingPeaks, and TrainingPeaks will automatically upload it to Zwift for you on that day.